DataObjects-NET/dataobjects-net/Documentation/Extensions/Reprocessing.md

       defaultExecuteStrategy="Xtensive.Orm.Reprocessing.HandleReprocessableExceptionStrategy, Xtensive.Orm.Reprocessing">
     </Xtensive.Orm.Reprocessing>

-Having that done, in scenarious with no strategy specified, the extension will automatically use the strategy from the configuration
+Having that done, in scenarious with no strategy specified, the extension will automatically use the strategy from the configuration.